 So, this time I decided to see if I could attempt the summit via the southern route.
 I knew the road would be a challenge, reports of its condition were not good.
 I pulled off the 8 at the In-Po-Kah and headed to TM019.
 The road was rough in spots, but my Subaru Outback handled it without an issue.
 I reached the spot where Patrick O’Neil’s track began.
 Judging by the road ahead, I concur that this was a good spot to park.

 As I stepped out of the car, I was reminded why there are windmills all around the area.
 It was breezy, and the rule of one door open at a time we certainly in effect.
 I headed down the road for a short while until it was time to head cross country.
 This attempt would be complete without any trails to guide me.
 It would be a combination of topo maps, gpx, and old fashion navigation skills.

 The first part of the route weaved through the rocks and cacti.
-I knew this section would be fairly straight forward.
+I knew this section would be fairly straightforward.
 After a bit, the route began to gain some elevation.
-Unlike the first attempt, this gain was not nearly as painful nor difficult.
+Unlike the first attempt, this gain was not nearly as painful or difficult.
 In fact, it was almost stair-like for portions.

 The route also had some nice level sections to pause and catch your breath at.

 The real challenge of this route is the middle section.
 The ridge is too jumbled with boulders, so I followed the general route that Patrick used.
 This portion is a slow scramble over rocks and through the trees.
 The upside was I was shielded from the wind.

-Eventually, I came the saddle before the final push to the summit.
+Eventually, I came to the saddle before the final push to the summit.
 I dropped down and was reminded of the wind as my hat almost blew off.